 "We want more Andy Groves.
 We don't want them starting Intel in China or France," he said.

 But, he added, the country's borders should be secure and those here illegally shouldn't automatically get citizenship.

 Periodically during the town hall, Obama returned to his "Yes We Can" campaign message, telling the audience that he cannot improve the country on his own.

 "We've just got more work to do.
 Don't get frustrated and cynical about our democracy.
 Just remember we've been through tougher times before.
 We've always come out on top," he said.

 But "I can't do it by myself," he added.
 The only way to accomplish the vision is by people taking part and remaining active in the political process, he said.

 Several attendees said that message stood out most in Obama's town hall discussion.

 "He made a good point that it's not all up to him.
 It's a collective effort of the nation, and we all have to do our part too," Nicole Sallie, an attorney, said.

-At the start of the town hall, Obama — who is one of the most popular figures on Facebook and has 19 million "likes" — took off his suit jacket in folksy gesture.
+At the start of the town hall, Obama -- who is the most popular figure on Facebook and has 19 million "likes" -- took off his suit jacket in folksy gesture.
 He invited the usually T-shirted Zuckerberg, who was also wearing a suit, to do the same.

 At the end of the event, Zuckerberg evened the score for having to put on the dress shirt, jacket and tie.
 He gave Obama a parting gift: a Facebook hoodie.